r5k5/recolorizer/README.md

-# automatic-colorizer
+# recolorizer
-Automatically colorize black and white images using machine learning algorithms.
+ Recolorization of images using support vector machines.